jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 of events from the last one to two years because of its training data cutoff, so Google will always have much better information on current events.

-I tend to focus my discussion with ChatGPT around "timeless" topics, where I want it to [MORE HERE].

 ### Creating or Editing

 When ChatGPT was first released, I and many others were fascinated by its